AdmaJonse/media-server/README.md

 # pi-ansible
-Ansible playbooks for configuring my media server.

-### TODO:
-- Assign static IP
-- Set a password for the created user account using the ansible vault
-- Run smbpassswd for the created user account using the same password
-- configure the plex server
-- udev rule trigger doesn't seem to work reliably

 ## Overview

-This playbook is intended to be used to setup up my Raspberry Pi which I primarily use as a media server.
-The Vagrantfile is intended to be used in testing the playbook.
-We run the playbook on a virtual machine, then verify it's working correctly before deploying to the Raspberry Pi.
+This playbook is used to configure a media server.
+It performs installation of plex and any dependencies.
+It mounts an external hard drive with a friendly device name from udev and uses samba to share it on the network.
+It also configures a user account with sudo permissions and standard aliases.

 ## Setup
-### Pre-Requisites
+### Prerequisites

 Install Ansible on the Linux host:
 ```